Welcome to my personal website, where I share my academic trajectory, research projects and scholarly contributions.

 Forthcoming articles

-• Araujo, Ana L., Takasaki, Y., Abizaid, C., Paredes M. & Coomes, O.T.
-(2025) The Scarcity trap: Why Indigenous Communities Experience Land Constraints in Resource-Rich Amazonia[Manuscript under review
+• Araujo, Ana L., Takasaki, Y., Abizaid, C., Paredes M. & Coomes, O.T. (n.d.)
+Policy-induced Land Scarcity among Amazonian Indigenous Territories[Manuscript under review in Land Use Policy

 Published articles